Do you need title insurance when buying property in Costa Rica?

 Only INS, the local insurance company, could sell insurance, by monopoly regulations.
 Not until 2008, President Oscar Arias signed a new law that opened up the insurance market in Costa Rica.
 Even then, title insurance was not part of it.

 When I was marketing and sales manager at Lomas de Carara in Tarcoles, now Nativa Resort, we had to make a decision.
 Our market was North American client-oriented.
 It would be a big plus to offer title insurance on the properties we were selling.

-Around the same time, Stewart Title was starting their operation in Costa Rica, which seemed a perfect solution.
+Around the same time, Stewart Title, now Secure Title, was starting their operation in Costa Rica, which seemed a perfect solution.
 It gave the real estate developer an advantage over others, as it offered comfort to our buyers.
-That is because the title insurance gives the North American buyer the trust that they are receiving clear title against payment of the property.
+Insurance of the title gives a North American buyer more comfort when buying property.
 Therefore, we included title insurance in every sale we made.

 Is title insurance a scam?

 Even in the U.S, where title insurance is customary and often even mandatory, if there is a mortgage involved, times are changing.
 Online records allow title insurance companies to do their due diligence in a record time.

 In Maggie Wilsons’ opinion, title insurance is a scam, read here why.